-Texas Patriots PAC currently hosts Tuesday evening meetings from 6:30 p.m. to 8:30 p.m.
-The meetings are open to the public and held next to the Texas Patriots PAC office at Timber Lakes Baptist Church.
+Texas Patriots PAC will resume regular meetings shortly and our meetings are open to the public.
 Check our events calendar frequently for upcoming events in your area.
 Subscribe to our email list and follow us on social media for the latest updates.

 Dr. Julie Turner – President, co-founder